 Behavior Technology | Eating Disorders and Obesity

 The Behavior Technology Laboratory is dedicated to Translational Research: Taking health behavior change programs and technologies from bench (science) to bedside (programs everyone can utilize).
-The mission of the Behavior Technology Laboratory is to investigate the novel assessment, prevention, and intervention approaches for eating disorders, obesity, and body image on health behaviors, physical and mental performance, and chronic disease outcomes.
+The mission of the Behavior Technology Laboratory is to investigate the novel assessment, prevention, and intervention approaches for eating disorders, obesity, and body image on health behaviors, physical and mental performance and resilience, and chronic disease outcomes.

 About this Lab